 The city is the perfect place to mix education with entertainment, making it a great vacation spot for every type of traveler.
 Moreover, Sapporo is an extremely safe city to travel to and relatively inexpensive, making it perfect for families and solo travelers!

 We hope you enjoyed our Sapporo itinerary and that you’re able to try it out for yourself!
-If you are ready to jetset off to Sapporo, use our suggested packing list to be sure you’re prepared.
+If you are ready to jetset off to Sapporo,

 Yay for transparency!
 Some of the links in this post are affiliate links.
 This means that if you book your accommodation through the site, The Broke Backpacker will earn a small commission at no extra cost to you.
 Your support helps me keep the site going.